Grrrben/gocoin/README.md

 A receiver for blocks mined by other clients.
 Should contain a (Block) block and a (string) sender.
 The method is called automatically by other clients when they mined a block.

-Gives a 200 on success or a 409 if a conflict arrises.
+Gives a 200 on success or a 409 if a conflict arises.

 ### Chain